-Texas has more than 380,000 registered motorcyclists in our state.
+Texas has more than 380,000 registered motorcyclists.
 It’s not hard to understand why so many people are enthusiastic about getting around on two wheels.
 We’ve got great weather, exciting scenery, and miles of open road.
 Unfortunately, too many bikers combine riding with alcohol or drugs, and they face criminal charges when they get pulled over.
 At Tad Nelson, we can assist anyone facing DWI charges.
 Contact us to learn more.

 Is the Motorcycle DWI Law Different from the Regular DWI Law?